Project Management

 Project Management is the responsibility by the GB/BB.
 The GB/BB must manage the team cohesiveness, synergy, and deliver technical results and satisfy the voice of the customer.

-It is not required to be a certified Project Manager to become a CSSGB or CSSBB but having this advance skillset will help your effectiveness.
+It is not required to be a certified Project Manager to become a CSSGB or CSSBB but having this advance skillset will help your effectiveness AND there will very likely be questions regarding Project Management on a Six Sigma certification exam

 There is a Project Management Professional (PMP) certification offered by the Project Management Institute.